Hainan Free Trade Port: Shipping

-In order to connect with the Hainan Free Trade Port, on January 1, 2017, the construction of Xuwen Port in Zhanjiang City, Guangdong Province officially started.
+In order to connect with the Hainan Free Trade Port, on 1 January 2017, the construction of Xuwen Port in Zhanjiang, Guangdong officially started.
 The port includes 16 5,000-ton passenger ro-ro berths and 1 5,000-ton hazardous goods dedicated ro-ro berth.
 The first phase of the Xuwen Port project has a designed throughput capacity of 3.2 million vehicles and 17.28 million passengers.
 It became a major maritime and passenger transport hub connecting the two sides of the Qiongzhou Strait.
-At the same time, the port is the world's largest existing passenger ro-ro ferry terminal, and the ferry time from Zhanjiang, Guangdong to Haikou would be shortened to one hour.
+At the same time, the port is the world's largest existing passenger ro-ro ferry terminal, and the ferry time from Zhanjiang to Haikou would be shortened to one hour.
 On September 28, 2020, Hainan Free Trade Port's first intercontinental transoceanic route (Yangpu-South Pacific-Australia) was opened.